RedRoma/aroma-authentication-service/README.md

-# banana-authentication-service
+# Authentication Service

-Creation and Verification of Tokens
+The Authentication Service specializes in the Creation and Verification of Tokens.
+This includes Application Tokens and User Tokens.